The Nobility in late 15th Century England

 Relatively few first names were in use in noble families so that different generations of a noble family sometimes had the same name and title an example is that ‘Richard, Duke of York’ could apply to two individuals: grandfather and grandson.
 The names Edward, Henry, Richard, William and John are most frequent.
 For women the names Elizabeth, Margaret, Anne and Mary are frequent.
 There were two ‘Elizabeths of York’ who were related as aunt and niece.
 Adding a date of accession, or of birth or a number (1st, 2nd etc) will help to identify the individual.
 See Who’s Who on this website for detailed biographies of key players in the Wars of the Roses.

-Nobility and power in the 15th century were closely related to the extent of land ownership, which provided the means both to raise troops and money from the economic surplus produced by serfs and peasants
+Nobility and power in the 15th century were closely related to land ownership, which provided the means both to raise troops and money from the economic surplus produced by serfs and peasants

 Refer to this map of England & Wales showing family lands: Yorkist family names in blue, Lancastrians in red.

 Bear in mind that, despite the general title of ‘noble’ and what we like to think of as the medieval codes of chivalry, most of these magnates were extremely violent and ruthless in their determination to keep what they had and to take land from others when an opportunity arose.
 They had private armies and bodyguards: think Mexican or Columbian drug barons for a modern comparison.
 They needed someone even more violent and ruthless than themselves to rule over them which is why Henry VI failed and Henry V and Edward IV succeeded.
-But Edward was noted for exercising magnanimity towards his nobles (see John de Vere, 13th Earl of Oxford), allowing rebels to live and retain their lands instead of executing them: a policy which came back to haunt his younger brother Richard but who followed this example with respect to Margaret Beaufort.
+But Edward was noted for exercising magnanimity towards his nobles (see John de Vere, 13th Earl of Oxford), allowing rebels to live and retain their lands instead of executing them: a policy which came back to haunt his younger brother Richard and who followed this example with respect to Lady Margaret Beaufort, whose son had him killed at Bosworth.

 Edward IVs First Reign